ketakip99/Israel-Palestine-Case-Study/README.md

-# 📊 Statistical Case Study | Israel-Palestine Conflict Fatalities (2000 - 2023)
+# 📊 Statistical Case Study | Geopolitical Conflict Fatalities (2000 - 2023)

 ## Overview
-This case study conducts a deep statistical analysis of conflict-related fatalities from 2000 to 2023 in the Israel-Palestine region.
+This case study conducts a deep statistical analysis of conflict-related fatalities from 2000 to 2023.
 Using descriptive and inferential techniques, it uncovers trends related to age, gender, region, and conflict patterns.

 ## Team
 - Ketaki Paranjape